Abu Simbel: Reassembling the temples

 Over top of these domes, an artificial hill was constructed using 300,000 tons of material removed from the original site to recreate a close approximation of the original setting.

 Prior to the project, visitors had to bring their own lamps with them to inspect the interiors of the temples.
-As it was expected that visitor numbers would increase, permanent electric lighting and a mechanical ventilation system hidden in the domes were installed, both for the comfort of visitors and to protect the interior decoration from the effects of temperature and humidity.
+As it was expected that visitor numbers would increase, permanent electric lighting was installed, as well as a mechanical ventilation system hidden in the domes, both for the comfort of visitors and to protect the interior decoration from the effects of temperature and humidity.

-On 22 February 1966, members of the team gathered at sunrise to confirm that the statues of Ramesses, Amun and Ra-Horakhty housed 63.1 metres inside the innermost sanctum of the Great Temple were illuminated by the sun’s rays, while that of Ptah was not.
+On 22 February 1966, members of the team gathered at sunrise to confirm that the statues of Ramesses, Amun, and Ra-Horakhty were illuminated by the sun's rays, 63.1 metres inside the innermost sanctum of the Great Temple, while that of Ptah was not.
 A further check was made on the other significant date, 22 October.

 Completion

+Interior of the protective dome of the Great Temple of Abu Simbel built after the temple's relocation in the 1960s.

 By the early summer of 1968 the project was completed, 18 months ahead of schedule.